garzoc/tex_yoda_2_configurator/doc/README.md

 +-----------------+
 ```

-### Profile
+### FN Layers

-The binary is divided into 3 profiles.
-At the the end of each keymap section of a profile
-there is an FN lay configuration for which hardware keys that can be used to switch to a specific FN layer,
+At the the end of each keymap section of a profile there is an FN lay configuration for which hardware keys that can be
-The sequence begins with three fixed bytes **0x029**.
+used to switch to a specific FN layer, The sequence begins with three fixed bytes **0x029**.
 This is then followed by a single byte indicating which layer to switch to when a given key is pressed, starting at
 **0x4**

+> Note: At the moment we know it is possible to configure up to 3 FN layers

  ```
 +---------+---------+----------+---------+------+------+------+------+---------------------------+